 The information is then sent back to the server each time the browser requests a page from the server.
 This enables a web server to identify and track web browsers.

 There are two main kinds of cookies: session cookies and persistent cookies.
 Session cookies are deleted from your computer when you close your browser, whereas persistent cookies remain stored on your computer until deleted, or until they reach their expiry date.

 Children in Scotland uses Google Analytics to analyse the use of this website.
 Google Analytics generates statistical and other information about website use by means of cookies, which are stored on users' computers.
 The information generated relating to our website is used to create reports about the use of the website.

 Our commitment and approach to maintaining an accessible website

-Our commitment and approach to maintaining an accessible website Children in Scotland is committed to:
+Our commitment and approach to maintaining an accessible website Children in Scotland and web designers Front Page are committed to:

 - maintaining an accessible website

 - ensuring that this website achieves “Level AA” conformance to the Web Content Accessibility Guidelines (WCAG) 2.0, to comply with the National Disability Authority’s Code of Practice on Accessibility of Public Services and Information Provided by Public Bodies.
 (The National Disability Authority’s Centre for Excellence in Universal Design has an introduction to policy and legislation relevant to Universal Design in Ireland.)